jolynch/website/content/drafts/semver_considered_harmful.md

 and finally removing the old version.
 The only cost to the user is the extra disk space to host multiple versions.

+**How do I ensure other people don't take my package name and like add a suffix?**

+Yes, this is an issue.
+It is an issue right now in the status quo as well without semantic names.
+I don't have a backwards-compatible solution, but it is probably reasonably straightforward for packaging systems (or package hosts) to add support for claiming a namespace and associating it with a particular publisher (similar to how you can do that for a single package name).

 **How do I do unstable releases?**

 The zero dot is still there, but now it is there to explicitly indicate stability.